 The Dos And Don’ts Of Introducing Yourself In German & Basic Phrases

-The most common way you’ll want to introduce yourself in German when meeting someone for the first time is to say “Hallo!”
-Which means hello, people in Germany say hello to everyone, even complete strangers.
+The most common way you’ll want to introduce yourself in German when meeting someone for the first time is to say “Hallo!” which means hello.
+People in Germany say hello to everyone, even complete strangers.
 It’s considered polite.

 While saying “Hallo” or “Guten Tag,” you’ll want to make good eye contact and shake the person’s hand.
 Keep things simple!
 If asked for your name, be sure to state your first and last name, as Germans are pretty formal that way.